zeek/spicy/doc/programming/language/types.rst

 those two operation, stream data cannot be modified; there's no way to change the actual content of a stream once it has been added to it.
-Streams provide *iterators* for traversal, and *views* for limiting visibility to a smaller window into the total stream.
+Streams provide *iterators* for traversal, and *views* for limiting visibility to smaller windows into the total stream.

 Streams are key to Spicy's parsing process, although most of that happens behind the scenes.
 You will most likely encounter them when